August 22, 2017

 2 Timothy is Paul’s Swan Song.
 He knew he was about to die.
 He penned these final words to his young protégé Timothy, from the cell of the Mamertine Prison, in Rome.
 It was dark.
 Dank.
 Foul smelling.
 A rat infested dungeon.
 He wrote by candlelight.
 Words take on a different meaning, when me understand the context in which they were written.
 We do not see Paul complaining.
 We see him focused on the task of reminding Timothy, what his duties and responsibilities were, and that of every person that names the name of Christ:

 I solemnly charge you in the presence of God and of Christ Jesus, who is to judge the living and the dead, and by His appearing and His kingdom: 2 preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction.
 3 For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, 4 and will turn away their ears from the truth and will turn aside to myths.
 5 But you, be sober in all things, endure hardship, do the work of an evangelist, fulfill your ministry.
 2 Tim 4:1-5 NASB

 Now the Holy Spirit tells us clearly that in the last times some will turn away from the true faith; they will follow deceptive spirits and teachings that come from demons.
 2 These people are hypocrites and liars, and their consciences are dead.
 1 Tim 4:1-2 NASB

-We find many false teachers today: Joel Osteen, Beth Moore, Pat Robertson, Mormons, Catholics, Joyce Meyer.
+We find many false teachers today: Joel Osteen, Beth Moore, Pat Robertson, Mormons, The Roman Church, Joyce Meyer.
 The list goes on.
 When was the last time you heard Joel Osteen preach about sin?
 Or maybe the Resurrection?
 Or Christ?
 But Osteen, Moore, Meyer’s and others, were not the first to challenge the truth.
 Who was the first to challenge the Truth?
 Satan.
 We see the story unfold in Genesis Chapter 3.
 The doctrine of demons, must fully be met, with the doctrine of truth.